GoCheatsheet/fgg/README.md

 func main () { fmt.Printf("%#v", /* This specific Printf, and only in main*/) }
 ```

+Notes:

+  * This package additionally supports interface embedding for both FG and
+    FGG.
+E.g.,
+    `type A(type a Any()) interface { B(a) }  // Any, B are interfaces`

-Note: the `var` declarations used for readability in some of the examples in the paper are not
+  * The `var` declarations used for readability in some of the examples in the paper are not supported.
-supported.

 ---